Supreme Leader blames Iran's 'enemies' for deadly protests

-In his first remarks since demonstrations erupted last Thursday, Khamenei said he would speak to the nation in due course about the recent events, but that it was Iran's "enemies" who were to blame for the days of protests and violence.
+"The people of Iran are finally acting against the brutal and corrupt Iranian regime.
+All of the money that President Obama so foolishly gave them went into terrorism and into their 'pockets.'
+The people have little food, big inflation and no human rights.
+The US is watching!"

+Other Iranian officials had blamed "foreign agents" and an online "proxy war" waged by the US, the UK and Saudi Arabia for the violence.

-Nine people were killed on Monday, including seven protesters, a member of a pro-government militia, and a policeman.
+Khamenei's remarks followed more deadly violence on Monday, in which nine people were killed, including seven protesters, a member of a pro-government militia and a policeman.
 Twelve others were killed over the weekend as the protests intensified.

-Around 450 people have been arrested over the past three days, according to state media, in what has become the biggest challenge to the government's authority since mass demonstrations in 2009.
+The protests have become the biggest challenge to the government's authority since mass demonstrations in 2009.
+Around 450 people have been arrested over the past three days, according to state media.

 Iranian President Hassan Rouhani tried to downplay the significance of the protests, which have spread beyond the capital of Tehran to at least 18 cities.